-While there aren’t any odds available at WV sportsbooks for this game yet, it appears like Utah will be a slight favorite.
+While there aren’t any odds available at WV sportsbooks for this game yet, it appears as if Utah will be a slight favorite.
 It’s 9-2 at home, whereas Boston is only 6-6 on the road.

-Bettors should expect for a fairly high game total in this one, as well.
+Bettors should expect a fairly high game total in this one as well.
 The two sides average over 225 points combined.